 The Residential Offer At Limpsfield Grange

-All of the work that takes place in the residential provision is designed to develop and promote our four key areas of communication, independence, self-management, identity and self-esteem.
+All of the work that takes place in the residential provision is designed to develop and promote our four key areas of wellbeing, achievement, communication and independence.

 We develop and promote independence through our Rainbow Curriculum.
 The Rainbow Curriculum is a life skills based program that covers personal care, travel, personal safety, time, money and budgeting, developing numeracy skills, nutrition and cooking, accessing the gym, accessing off site clubs independently (KS4), choosing appropriate clothing, making your own breakfast, socialising with your peers and with students from other local schools.
 Through this program we can work with students to help them manage their anxieties and support them to adapt to changes in routines.